Implement

 2. The revision history for transcribed essays generally follows a straight, linear progression, unlike authentic essays where students tend to revise and rework their content in a more iterative, back-and-forth manner.

-Rumi retains data for the duration necessary to comply with FERPA requirements.
+No. Rumi retains data for the duration necessary to comply with FERPA requirements.
 However, student-written content is not, and will not be, used for comparison with other students' materials.
 We do not consider this approach viable because:

 A) It monetizes student work without most students being aware of it.